Jacques DesBaillets: Private life

-He dabbled in various business ventures during his life often with mixed results.
-Including a wine importing business and owning a chain of barbershops in Montreal.
+He dabbled in various business ventures during his life often with mixed results, including a wine importing business and he also owned a chain of barbershops in Montreal.

-DesBaillets' marriage to Joan McCort was to last until his death in his modest appartement located a 45 Brittany Apt 502 on September 4, 1990, caused by heart failure.
+DesBaillets' marriage to Joan McCort lasted until his death in his modest apartment located at 45 rue Brittany on September 4, 1990, caused by heart failure.
 It produced two sons: Charles and Robert DesBaillets.
 His grandson is Paul Desbaillets, Canadian restaurateur and media personality.
 DesBaillets was buried next to his parents in Mount Royal Cemetery in Montreal.